ShunsukeKano/truffle-voting/README.md

 ### Off-chain stream: A voting system using off-chain voting roll call

+## Introduction

+This voting system is a decentralized voting platform based on the Ethereum blockchain, which comes with the <a href="https://github.com/trufflesuite/truffle" target="_blank">Truffle framework</a> and tested on <a href="https://github.com/trufflesuite/ganache" target="_blank">Ganache</a> local network.
+It allows the creation of proposals and voting on them using ERC20 tokens for authentication.

 ## Getting Started

 Step 1: Run the command to install dependencies